-And now that I’m “writing” full-time, I’m sure it’s no surprise that one of the TOP requests I get for blog topics is “how to declutter a closet”.
-(If you’re wondering, the other 2 most-requested topics are paper organizing and time management.)
+It’s no surprise then that one of the TOP requests I get for post topics is “how to declutter a closet”!

 Maybe it’s because I live in Michigan — land of the 4 glorious seasons — but I always feel the urge to purge when the seasons change.
-So since spring has officially sprung, I figured it was time for another motivational posts to encourage a little decluttering and purging… and what better place to start than our closets 🙂
+So since spring has officially sprung, I figured it’s time for another motivational post to encourage a little decluttering and purging… and what better place to start than our closets! 🙂

-If you’ve ever wondered “How would Andrea organize my closet?” the steps below should basically answer that question — as much as possible without me being right there in your bedroom with you!
+If you’ve ever wondered “How would Andrea organize my closet?” the steps below should answer that question as accurately as possible without me being right there in your bedroom with you!